Backpacking Peru is up there with one of my favorite adventures of all time, and that’s saying something!

 On this particular Lake Titicaca tour, the places we explored are two of the most visited islands on Lago Titicaca – Islas Flotantes (the floating islands of Uros) and Isla Taquile (Taquile Island)

-My friends and I were picked up from our hotel at around 6:45am and driven down to Puno harbour to where we jumped on board our tour boat for the day.
+My friends and I were picked up from our hotel at around 6:45 am and driven down to Puno harbor to where we jumped on board our tour boat for the day.

-The first leg of our Lake Titicaca tour was a thirty-minute cruise out on to the lake and arriving at around 7:30am to Islas Flotantes, the famous floating islands of Uros.
+The first leg of our Lake Titicaca tour was a thirty-minute cruise out onto the lake, arriving at around 7:30 am to Islas Flotantes, the famous floating islands of Uros.

 These floating islands on Lake Titicaca Peru are constructed entirely from weeds that grow abundantly in the lake.
 Islas Flotantes is inhabited by the indigenous people known as Uros and up to six families live on one single floating island.

 When we visited, the Uros people showed us around their section of floating land, demonstrated how they make the islands by weaving the reeds, and taught us a little about their culture and daily lives on the lake.

 From Islas Flotantes our Lake Titicaca tour continued to Taquile Island, which took around two hours across the lake on the boat.
 We arrived on the north side of Taquile Island at around 11:30 am and followed the steep cobblestone path to the main village square.

 Taquile Island is inhabited by the Taquileños people who are known for their fine handwoven textiles and clothing, which are regarded as the highest-quality handicrafts in Peru.